Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

 In JacLang, you can write, append, and create files using different modes in the **open()** function.

-Writing to an Existing File
-To write or append to an existing file, specify a mode:
+Writing to an Existing File to write or append to an existing file, specify a mode.

 - `a` → Append (adds content to the end of the file).
 - `w` → Write (overwrites the entire file).